Wednesday, April 22, 2009 · by Richard

 In response, I said it was outrageous that this man was arrested for a warrant that no longer existed.
 In an age where information is conveyed in a “twitter” or a second, or at least in an email, why can’t police be notified that a warrant has been recalled?
 When I asked what actions would be taken to prevent this from happening in the future, there was no response, no promises to contact the officers involved in the wrongful arrest or to make any attempt to resolve a problem that caused a man to spend five days in jail unnecessarily.
 Just silence.

 The second case involves another marijuana possession case.
 In my last update, I wrote about the city’s law that directs police not to use resources to arrest people for mere possession of small quantities of marijuana.
+A lot of people takes marijuana for recreation, although that can be a problem if you are trying to find a job, a good way to pass the urine test is to use fake pee, for more information visit this article about temperature of human pee.

 The next gentleman, Clarence Wilson, (who gave me permission to use his real name) also found himself on the CJC calendar.
 His crime: possession of marijuana.
 Wilson was crossing the street against a red-light (known as J-walking) when he was stopped by two police officers.
 He was asked if he had anything on him, and he told the police he had a small amount of marijuana.
 Wilson was then handcuffed, arrested, and taken to the police station.
 He was detained at the station, and then released.